 Writing the perfect CV

 An effective CV will showcase your most relevant skills and experiences, whilst telling a prospective employer why you are right for the job.
+Follow the simple steps laid out in this guide and you’ll be well on your way to achieving the perfect CV.

 Put yourself in the employer’s shoes